 I then labelled each tag with the names of the guests.
 I just went with the ladies as I assumed men would be drinking beer, but did leave some blank in case the lads felt like a champers!

-I popped them into a bowl next to the glasses, so it was easy for people to find their labelled tag and attach to their glass.
+I popped them into a bowl next to the glasses, so it was easy for people to find their name-tag and attach it to their glass.

 It was an easy project that saved me some washing up... although I think by the end of the night, people didn't really care whose glasses was whose!
 Haha.